INTO-CPS-Association/DTaaS/deploy/docker/SERVER.md

-# Docker Compose for DTaaS with Backend Authorization
+# Install DTaaS on a Production Server

 The installation instructions provided in this README are ideal for hosting the DTaaS as web application